Malekitsu/MM6-Nightmare-Mode/README.md

   - Example: If you level Light and use Paralyze with a duration of 3 minutes (6 seconds in real time), at rank 15 against a level 30 monster, it will last: `3 * 15 / 30^0.7 = 4.16` minutes duration (8 seconds in real time).
 - Finger of Death will now have reduced effects on unique monsters and bosses, but chances exceeding 100% will not be wasted and will contribute to the success percentage.
 - Slow now works as a damaging spell
+-Tooltips will be automatically be updated ingame with calculation
 # PATCH 2.0

 ## Stats Rework